 NSTDA conducts scientific research through its five national research centers.
 These five research centers are:

 - National Electronics and Computer Technology Center (NECTEC)

 - National Center for Genetic Engineering and Biotechnology (BIOTEC)

 - National Metal and Materials Technology Center (MTEC)

 - National Nanotechnology Center (NANOTEC)

-Additionally, five new centers were established as National Science and Technology Infrastructure (NSTI) and three new centers were set up as focus centers.
-NSTI consists of National Biobank of Thailand, National Omics Center, Center for Cyber-Physical Systems, NSTDA Supercomputer Center, and Technology and Informatics Institute for Sustainability.
-Three new focus centers are Assistive Technology and Medical Devices Center, National Security and Dual-Use Technology Center and Rail and Modern Transports Research Center.
+Additionally, six centers were established as National Science and Technology Infrastructure (NSTI) and three centers were set up as focus centers.
+NSTI consists of National Biobank of Thailand (NBT), National Omics Center (NOC), Center for Cyber-Physical Systems (CPS), NSTDA Supercomputer Center (ThaiSC), Technology and Informatics Institute for Sustainability (TIIS) and Thai Microelectronics Center (TMEC).
+Three focus centers are Assistive Technology and Medical Devices Center (A-MED), National Security and Dual-Use Technology Center (NSD) and Rail and Modern Transports Research Center (RMT).